b23prodtm/camera-to-rtsp/README.md

     -d --privileged --restart-always \
     kerberos/rtsp-simple-server:latest

 The stream will be exposed on `rtsp://localhost:8554/usbcam`.
+(1)

-> Please note that above command will encode the stream to h264 (without HW accel), so if you want to a more performant system, you might need to look into adding hwaccel to the container.
+> (1) i.e. rtsp://ea...a58cb5.balena-devices.com:8554/usbcam as of MTX_WEBRTCADDITIONALHOSTS=ea...a58cb5.balena-devices.com whilst the Kerneros Agent Camera Settings RTSP URL sets up with the same URL for this hostname.